Mazda Millenia: US Market Sales

 (* Note: Monthly sales data could not be found for calendar year 2000, however the total sales for that year can be found in a year-over-year sales comparison table in the Automotive News Market Data Book for calendar year 2001.')

 Facelift

 The vehicle received a minor facelift in 1997 primarily focused on cost-saving measures, such as downgrading the hood from aluminum to steel.
 This first facelift also coincided with the dissolution of the Eunos brand.

-The Millenia was more dramatically face lifted for the 2001 model year, with most modifications updating the front and rear bumpers and grille as well as reinforcements to the body structure and larger brakes.
+The Millenia was more dramatically facelifted for the 2001 model year, with most modifications updating the front and rear bumpers and grille as well as reinforcements to the body structure and larger brakes.
 Inside, the car added standard leather upholstery and a power lumbar support for the driver.